 3. What are the best defenses?

 There are several possible defenses to NRS 453.381 charges depending on the specific situation.
-Some defenses may include:
+Some include:

-- The defendant was falsely accused by an angry patient or vengeful co-worker;
+- You were falsely accused by an angry patient or vengeful co-worker;

-- In cases of pharmacists, the defendant had no reason to believe that the prescription was problematic before dispensing the medication;3
+- In cases of pharmacists, you had no reason to believe that the prescription was problematic before dispensing the medication;3

-- The police unlawfully goaded the defendant into breaking the law when the defendant was not predisposed to (in short, the defendant was entrapped)
+- The police unlawfully goaded you into breaking the law when you were not predisposed to (in short, you were entrapped).

 No matter the criminal case, the D.A. is required to prove guilt beyond a reasonable doubt should the case go to trial.
-The defense and prosecution may try to admit various evidence, such as:
+You and prosecution may try to admit various evidence, such as:

 - eyewitnesses,